Kennedy (Buffy the Vampire Slayer): Literature

 Kennedy continues to appear in literary follow-ups to the television series.
-In Buffy the Vampire Slayer Season Eight (2007–11), an in-canon comic book series, in the story titled "The Long Way Home, Part III", Buffy catches up with Willow in Scotland, after the latter's year long absence.
+In Buffy the Vampire Slayer Season Eight (2007–2011), an in-canon comic book series, in the story titled "The Long Way Home, Part III", Buffy catches up with Willow in Scotland, after the latter's year long absence.
 During this conversation, Buffy asks how Kennedy's doing and Willow reveals that she died, though it was only a short-lived mystical death.
-However, it still freaked Kennedy out and caused her to slow things down in her and Willow's relationship.
+However, this impeded her and Willow's relationship.
 In the issue "Anywhere but Here", a flashback recounts a conversation that reveals that Kennedy is worried that Willow keeps her away from Buffy's inner circle because she is ashamed of her.
-Willow promptly explains that she blames herself for Tara's death because she kept her close to Buffy and therefore to danger.
+Willow explains that she blames herself for Tara's death because she kept her close to Buffy and therefore to danger.
 Willow then states that she refuses to let that happen to Kennedy.
 In Season Eight, Kennedy directs an army of slayers in New York, along with Vi.
 She and Willow finally reunite in the fourth arc of the series, "Time of Your Life", in which Buffy is accidentally sent to the future and Kennedy is helping Willow in an attempt to bring her back.
-Over the course of the series, Willow remains distant from Kennedy, in part because she is having a sexual relationship with her magical mentor, the demon Aluwyn (a.k.a.
-Saga Vasuki).
-Kennedy antagonizes Buffy when she learns of Buffy's lesbian affair with the Slayer Satsu, in part fearful Buffy is in fact gay and will pursue Willow, and later helps Satsu get over Buffy.
-It becomes clear that Buffy is only experimenting and will not pursue a relationship with Willow.
+Over the course of the series, Willow remains distant from Kennedy, in part because she is having a sexual relationship with her magical mentor, the demon Aluwyn.
+Kennedy antagonizes Buffy when she learns of Buffy's lesbian affair with the Slayer Satsu, in part fearful that Buffy will pursue Willow, and later helps Satsu get over Buffy.
+It becomes clear that this fear is unfounded.
 In "Retreat", Kennedy and her unit are forced to regroup with Buffy's main unit as the Big Bad, Twilight, closes in on them.
 She fights alongside the main Scoobies up until the finale "Last Gleaming".
-In its aftermath, after Buffy's actions have brought about the end of magic, Kennedy is dumped by Willow, who is in a personal tailspin after the loss of her powers and her connection to Aluwyn.
+In its aftermath, after Buffy's actions have brought about the end of magic, Kennedy is dumped by Willow, who is in turmoil as a result of the loss of her powers and her connection to Aluwyn.